-I was born in a store to help a family owned boutique thrive.
+I was born in a family-owned boutique to help my humans thrive.

 In 2015, Becca and Taylor Romero quit their Internet jobs and opened Spruce, a menswear boutique + barbershop, in Denver, CO.
-Very quickly they realized if they were going to compete with the likes of Amazon, they were going to need help.
+Very quickly they realized that if they wanted to compete with the likes of Amazon, they were going to need help.
 So they recruited a team of talented engineers and designers to build the future.
 Hint: It's me! 🌲🤖

 Humans create the best experiences.
 My job isn't to replace people, but to make them experience-creating black belts!